-Pregnant Ciara Dancing to Whitney, Chaka, Ashford & Simpson’s ‘I’m Every Woman
+Pregnant Ciara Dancing to Whitney, Chaka, Ashford, A Simpson’s ‘I’m Every Woman’

 “I’m Every Woman” Written By A Man

-It seems strange that Nick Ashford the male half of the duo Ashford and Simpson actually penned “I’m Every Woman”.
+It seems strange that Nick Ashford the male half of the duo Ashford and Simpson actually penned “I’m Every Woman.”
 His wife, Valerie Simpson, reveals in an interview with Oprah that he was struggling to feel the song.
 She told him to put his hands on his hips and dig deep.

 Ciara Cites Houston as One of Her Biggest Influences